jonatansalemes/nginx-admin/README.md

 		#start service
 		service nginx-agent start

-		#you can check for connectivity that must return http status 200 OK for the request
+		#you can check for connectivity after a few second that must return http status 200 OK for the request
 		wget --header "Authorization: changeit" http://localhost:3000

 		#By default your authorization key is "changeit" you also can check for connectivity in your browser accessing http://ip:3000 or https://ip:3443 that will return http status 403 forbidden with message "Resource forbidden" because requires authorization header to work